adam-lowe/Eat-Da-Burger/README.md

 ## It's two lists of burgers

-communicates with MySQL database to divide burgers between eaten and not eaten
+communicates with MongoDB database to divide burgers between eaten and not eaten

-Probably the most simplistic and purposeless thing I've made to date, really just to get used to MySQL
+Probably the most simplistic and purposeless thing I've made to date, really just to get used to MongoDB

 it doesn't have a deployed version